Email FacebookTwitterMenu burgerClose thin

 11. Hybrid Investments

 Hybrid investments incorporate elements of equities and fixed-income securities.
-One such example is preferred shares, which is an equity security with a bond-like feature.
+One such example are preferred shares, which are an equity security with a bond-like feature.
 Preferred stock generally comes with a fixed dividend rate.
-Preferred shareholders receive dividend payments before common shareholders do.
-And preferred stockholders will have access to the company’s assets before common stockholders in the event of liquidation.
-In this scenario, owners of preferred stock are behind bondholders in line for company assets, but they’re ahead of owners of common stock.
+Dividends to preferred shareholders are paid before dividends to common shareholders.

 Another type of hybrid is a convertible bond.
 It’s a corporate bond that can be “converted” into shares of the company.
-A bond is a loan to a company, whereas a share is a “share” of ownership.
+A bond is a loan to a company, whereas a share is a piece of ownership.
 When you convert from a bond to a share, you go from being a lender to the company to a part-owner of the company.

 Tax Considerations for Different Investment Types